JeanPaulLucien/open95gen/readme.md

 <h1>Open95Keygen</h1>
 <p>Original: Alex Free<br>
 This: JPL</p>

+<h2>Github's mandatory 2FA notification</h2>
+JeanPaulLucien's lifestyle and Github's politics are different.
+JPL do not like to install more software on devices or live with smartphone.
+This repository was with release when the software has been refactored and minimized to 100 lines.
+Release is the reason why account requires 2FA.
+Release has been deleted.

 <p>Open95Keygen is a portable open source program that generates random valid Product Keys (both OEM and Retail types) for Microsoft's Windows 95 and Windows NT 4.0 operating systems.</p>

 <p>The Windows 95/NT 4.0 OEM/Retail Product Key algorithms have been reverse engineered by many people.
 Open95Keygen is a <b><a href=https://en.wikipedia.org/wiki/Clean_room_design>clean room design</a></b> implementation not based on any existing software, it is written based on the specifications of the algorithm which is <b>inherently not copyright infringement</b>.
 I was inspired to write Open95Keygen after watching the YouTuber <a href=https://www.youtube.com/channel/UC3S8vxwRfqLBdIhgRlDRVzw>stack smashing's</a> video <a href=https://www.youtube.com/watch?v=cwyH59nACzQ>Why 111-1111111 is a valid Windows 95 key</a>.</p>